botanicus/pipeline.rb/README.md

 * *Rewriting components* is easy.
 * It's *easy to scale* by adding more consumers of given service.
 * It's *easy to inspect* what's going on.
+* It's much *easier to split work* on the project between multiple developers.

 # Settings